wiseStann/CCollections/README.md

 </p>

 ## - About this project
-&nbsp; &nbsp; &nbsp; &nbsp; I am a big fan of C, that's why I want to make work with this language more comfortable and easier and I've decided to write custom data structures.
-Working on this project, I had a great experience in C coding and data structures.
+&nbsp; &nbsp; &nbsp; &nbsp; I am a big fan of C, that's why I want to make work with this language more comfortable and easier.
+So I've decided to write a library of custom data structures.
+Working on this project, I had a great experience in C programming and data structures.
 As we know, C doesn't have special collections like linked lists or stacks and this is rather terrible because embedded arrays often can't satisfy all our needs.
 First of all, they have a fixed size, i.e. they can't be dynamically expanded.
-Secondly, we can put only the data of the same type into array that also isn't convenient.
-So, I present you the library of generic data structures!
+Secondly, we can put the data only of the same type into array that also isn't convenient.
+So, I present to you the library of generic data structures!
+But first thing's first.

 ## - What is a Data Structure?
 > Data structure is a way in which data are stored for efficient search and retrieval.